Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 Zonal Statistics
 ================

+## Description

 This repo stores the necessary scripts and files to calculate basin characteristics for the layers created in the `\basinCharacteristics` parent directory.
+Both ArcPy and R scripts are used in series to generate the final output statistics.

 ## Setup Info: